webpack/webpack.js.org/content/configuration/module.md

 * Warn for dynamic dependencies: `wrappedContextCritical: true`.
 * `require(expr)` should include the whole directory: `exprContextRegExp: /^\.\//`
 * `require("./templates/" + expr)` should not include subdirectories by default: `wrappedContextRecursive: false`
+* `strictExportPresence` makes missing exports an error instead of warning